 Encouragement for Dog Owners:

-- Personalized Guidance: Encourage dog owners to consult with their veterinarians to obtain personalized advice on pepper safety tailored to their specific dog’s breed, age, health status, and dietary needs.
+- Personalized Guidance: Encourage dog owners to consult with their veterinarians to obtain personalized advice on it safety tailored to their specific dog’s breed, age, health status, and dietary needs.

 - Expert Assessment: Veterinarians play a crucial role in assessing individual dogs’ tolerance to peppers and providing recommendations based on factors such as their size, digestive sensitivity, and any pre-existing health conditions.